aenergi/public-syntaks-conf-2025/README.md

 ## Setting Up the Environment

+### Recommended Development Environment

+We recommend using [Visual Studio Code (VS Code)](https://code.visualstudio.com/) as your primary editor for this project.
+The instructions described in this README assume you are working within VS Code.
+Using other editors may require additional configuration or steps not covered here.

 ### Installing the `uv` Package Manager

 `uv` is a package manager used in this project to manage dependencies and virtual environments.
 To install `uv`, follow these steps: